ChrisChinchilla/Chip-Shop/_cards/events/all_hands_on_deck.md

 ---
-title: Expert joins you
+title: All Hands on Deck
-realtitle: Expert joins you
+realtitle: All Hands on Deck
 cardtype: event
 image: img-placeholder.png
 imageattribution: null